Michael-A-Berger/Rhythm-Game-CSVs/README.md

     - Really want to do this one, what with the pandemic still happening
 - :part_alternation_mark: Groove Coaster (PC)
     - `groove-coaster-pc.csv`
-    - Needs to be updated for current DLC
+    - Needs to be updated for current updates (base game + DLC)
 - :heavy_check_mark: Muse Dash
     - `muse-dash.csv`
     - Current as of July 18th, 2020
-- :part_alternation_mark: Pump It Up Prime 2
+- :heavy_check_mark: Pump It Up Prime 2
     - `piu-prime-2.csv`
-    - Add Single Performance + Double Performance + Co-op charts for Fiesta 2+, as well as region-exclusive songs.

 # Sources